 From pie charts to spark lines, the world of data visualization is full of possibilities.
 But creating a dashboard takes careful planning and strategy – and sometimes even the most aesthetically pleasing charts, graphs, and reports fail to clearly deliver the information you audience needs.
-To help keep your dashboard on the right track, we’ve compiled a few of the most common data visualization mistakes even the best dashboarders are guilty of committing.
-By understanding the do’s and don’ts of dashboards and avoiding these pitfalls, you can help your dashboard (and its users) accomplish their goals through data.
+To help keep your dashboard on the right track, we’ve compiled a few of the most common “bad” dashboard examples that even the pros are guilty of committing.
+By understanding what makes a “bad” dashboard, you can avoid pitfalls and enable users to accomplish their goals through data.

 1. Too Many KPIs in One Dashboard

 Key Performance Indicators are the key (pun intended) to a successful dashboard experience.
 But using too many KPIs in one place can throw users off track and even point them in the wrong direction.
 Your dashboard should tell a story with data.
 It should aim users at their objectives.
 It should measure their progress.
 Most importantly, it should help them realize their KPIs and provide the information they need to achieve their goals.

 By tossing too many KPIs into one view, you run the risk of diluting their importance in the eyes of your audience and creating a “bad” dashboard.
 Try to focus instead on the overall goal of your dashboard, and be judicious when picking the KPIs to visualize.
 If the KPI in question doesn’t support that overall goal, save it for a different dashboard.

 2. Poor Data Quality